eneimry/teaching/tecto/session-3.md

 -----

-## Which topographic metrics are available in LSDTopoTools?
+## Which topographic metrics are available in LSDTopoTools ?

 Three modules of LSDTopoTools are useful for the analyses to achieve in the frame of the research project: